 Every fall, actually the first Friday following Labor Day, we hold the Meg’s Golf Playday.
 The event is open to customers, family, friends and vendors of Meg’s.
 Four years ago we decide to choose a worthy non for profit organization to benefit for the outing.
-In 2010 proceeds went to the research for Huningtons Disease at the Rockford school of Medicine.
-2011 the money raised went to Northern Illinois Diabetes Association.
-2012 we chose Winnebago County CASA and 2013 proceeds will go to Rockford Rescue Mission.
+In 2010, proceeds went to the research for Huningtons Disease at the Rockford school of Medicine.
+In 2011, the money raised went to Northern Illinois Diabetes Association.
+In 2012, we chose Winnebago County CASA.
+In 2013, proceeds went to Rockford Rescue Mission.
+In 2014, proceeds went to Haven Network.
 Besides aiding these wonderful organizations, we have a great time!

 What is a blended coffee?

 Much like a chef has his favorite recipes, the same can be said for a Master Roaster.
 Our Roaster, A Small Batch Artisan Roastery, allows for creativity and freshness from various blends of coffee beans from around the world.

 What is Organic Coffee?

 In the coffee world, the USDA Organic Label is considered prestigious because it’s difficult to earn.
 Coffee farmers must operate at least three years without using chemical fertilizers, herbicides or pesticides before qualifying for organic certification.
 On the home front it is our responsibility to insure our coffee’s organic integrity by purchasing beans from repritable roasters who take the job seriously with regular inspections and detailed audits.
 We serve and sell many organic coffees.
 Our espresso and house coffee is also organic